lwjohnst86/nefa-code/doc/manuscript.md

-and the individual NEFA on any of the outcome measures, except for a single marginally significant (p=0.04) interaction between sex, 20:3n-6 (mol%), and ISI, which showed that males had a 12% higher ISI for every SD increase in 20:3n-6.
+and the individual NEFA on any of the outcome measures, except for a single marginally significant (p=0.04) interaction between sex, 20:3n-6 (mol%), and ISI, which showed that males had a 12% higher ISI for every SD increase in 20:3n-6 compared to females.
 Raw values from the GEE models are shown in Supplemental Table S  3 for fully adjusted models and Supplemental Table S  4 for unadjusted models.

 ## Latent trajectories and differences in NEFA composition